 Porcelain veneers are the flagship procedure in cosmetic and restorative dentistry.
 Their success can be traced to NASA and the space shuttle program in the late 1970′s.
 When NASA had trouble with missing tiles upon re-entry, they developed this method of bonding the porcelain tiles to the undercarriage.
 This bonding technology was adapted to dentistry and has allowed us to bond porcelain veneers directly to the tooth surface without an underlying metal substructure.
 This chemical bond creates an amazingly sturdy restoration, which is as strong as natural tooth structure and one that will not stain.
-Dr. Reynolds has specialized training in this advanced porcelain veneer bonding technology that has allowed him to successfully place thousands of these restorations.
+Dr. Weber and Dr. Reynolds have specialized training in this advanced porcelain veneer bonding technology that has allowed them to successfully place thousands of these restorations.

 Dr. Reynolds is recognized as an accredited dentist by the AACD (American Academy of Cosmetic Dentistry) and is one of fewer than 300 dentists worldwide to reach this level of achievement.
 He is also an instructor at the prestigious Scottsdale Center for Dentistry and The Pankey Institute in Key Biscayne, Florida, where he teaches other dentists advanced porcelain veneer techniques.